-Most recently, he completed a new 115,000 square foot tenant fit-out for Iron Mountain’s Boston headquarters, and is currently managing the new 350,000 square foot building for Goodwin Procter at Fan Pier.
+Most recently, he completed the new 360,000 square foot fit-out and relocation for Goodwin in the rapidly emerging Seaport district.
+Steve is currently managing exciting initiatives for diverse clients including Agero, Reliant Medical Group, LevelUP and Brown University.
 Steve holds a Bachelor of Architecture degree from the Boston Architectural Center, and in addition to his involvement with many real estate organizations, he has contributed time and expertise as a board member for the YMCA of the North Shore, Boston Childrens’ Services, The Home for Little Wanderers, and served as Vice Chairman of the Swampscott Building Committee.

 - Christine MosholderOwner Close

 As co-founder of Fort Point Project Management, Christine Mosholder has over twenty years of project management and transition management experience.

 Currently, Christine is working with Fort Point PM team members on a large scale Millipore lab and office project relocating critical analytical and management teams into a new 250,000 sf facility in Burlington, Massachusetts.
 Christine earned a BS in Interior Design from Cornell University and an MBA in Entrepreneurship from Babson College, as well as Entrepreneur of the Year from CREW Boston.
 Additionally, she founded a nonprofit, The Furniture Trust, in an effort to provide an environmentally and socially responsible solution to the disposition of used office furnishings by connecting excess products with local schools and nonprofits.